 One of the primary attributes you can use to differentiate your business on is speed.
 Speed to concept, speed to prototype and speed to production are what matter in this world of instant gratification.
 Additive manufacturing is set to meet these demands as the technology advances.

-Partnerships in the industry are already leading to big results and bringing additive manufacturing much closer to production for a number of industries.
+Partnerships in the industry are already leading to big results and bringing additive manufacturing much closer to production for several industries.
 As the technologies become more open, innovation will thrive.

 The good news is that 98 percent of respondents were optimistic that we'll be able to overcome challenges surrounding additive manufacturing.
 In fact, 55 percent expect these challenges to be overcome as soon as the next three years.